FluffySnowman/FluffySnowman/README.md

 Incomplete/Not currently public projects:

-- Making a database from scratch (first in C, then Go, then Rust, and now Zig) which has features that no other database has.
+- Making a database from scratch (first in C, then Go, then Rust, and now Zig, and now rust again) which has features that no other database has.
 Will be made public once its actually usable.
-- Currently working on a self-hostable networking tool in Go, with join notifications, statistics, report generation, security alerts and much more.
+- Working on a self-hostable networking tool in Go, with join notifications, statistics, report generation, security alerts and much more.

 ## Sites